Amazon EC2 Container Service

 The filesystem type for the volume.
 For volumes created from a snapshot, you must specify the same filesystem type that the volume was using when the snapshot was created.
 If there is a filesystem type mismatch, the task will fail to start.

-The available Linux filesystem types are ext3 , ext4 , and xfs .
+ext3, ext4, and xfs.
 If no value is specified, the xfs filesystem type is used by default.

-The available Windows filesystem types are NTFS .
+The available Windows filesystem types are NTFS.

 • fargateEphemeralStorage (dict) --